stefanlindstroem/pipls_private/docs/reproducibility.md

 It builds a source distribution, unpacks it, creates a clean virtual environment, installs the unpacked package with its documentation extra, and runs the same strict site build.
-This verifies that `mkdocs.yml`, the Makefile, Markdown sources, JavaScript assets, generated-reference inputs, package source, synthetic and Pulp tutorial examples, Pulp data, and both renderers are shipped together.
+This verifies that `mkdocs.yml`, the Makefile, Markdown sources, JavaScript assets, generated-reference inputs, package source, documentation renderers, their required example-support code, and the Pulp and Tobacco data needed by the Home comparison are shipped together.
 The clean build regenerates and parses the declared SVG assets.
-Generated tutorial assets and `site/` output are temporary and are not part of the source distribution.
+Generated documentation assets and `site/` output are temporary and are not part of the source distribution.

 ## Model-fitting reproducibility